-Sandwiches, hamburgers, hot dogs, fried chicken, chili or soup, pizzas, burritos, barbeque are common entrees for lunch.
-Sides of potatoes, rice and beans are good options.
+Sandwiches, hamburgers, hot dogs, fried chicken, chili or soup, pizzas, burritos, and barbeque are common entrees for lunch.
+Sides of potatoes, rice, and beans are good options.
 Prepare a vegetarian alternative for folks who may desire vegetarian foods.

-Committees serve a collaboration of resources to help further the mission of Habitat for Humanity in various departments.
-If you have a particular expertise in any of the following areas, please consider joining:
+Committees serve as a collaboration of resources to help further the mission of Habitat for Humanity in various departments.
+If you have particular expertise in any of the following areas, please consider joining:

-This committee meets monthly to help guide the affiliate in marketing and public relations.
+This committee meets monthly to help guide the affiliate in marketing, public relations, and event logistics.